Naoghuman/lib-preferences/README.md

 /**
  * Get a {@link java.lang.Long} which is associated with the key in application context.
  *
  * @param  key The key which value is searched for.
  * @param  def The default value if the key isn't stored.
- * @return The <code>Long</code> which is associated with the key or the default value.
+ * @return The {@code Long} which is associated with the key or the default value.
+ * @see    java.lang.Long
  */
-public Long getLong(String key, Long def);
+public Long getLong(final String key, final Long def);
 ```